 The fintechs that want to sell you lunch may indirectly affect your ROI.
 Think AI chatbots, member technology, and the like.
 They built consumer-facing solutions but don’t necessarily have a market of their own, so they want to sell you their product to help your membership.

 Generally, their solution is something that you can’t develop (efficiently or effectively) in house.
 They are often excellent resources for members, staff, or both.
+These fintechs help you meet a goal or succeed, but ultimately, they’re licensing technology to you, and they’ll succeed when the contract is signed rather than when you see results.

 The fintechs that want to eat lunch with you directly affect your ROI.
 Think loan generation providers like Renofi or Loanify, or non-interest income generators like DoubleCheck.
 These companies want to partner with you to leverage your brand with your members for mutual success.